realm/realm-core/README.md

 Make sure you also install "Command line tools" found under the preferences pane "Downloads" in Xcode.

-Download the latest version of Python cheetah (https://pypi.python.org/packages/source/C/Cheetah/Cheetah-2.4.4.tar.gz),
+Download the latest version of Python Cheetah (https://pypi.python.org/packages/source/C/Cheetah/Cheetah-2.4.4.tar.gz),
 then: